BookStackApp/BookStack/readme.md

 * [Node.js](https://nodejs.org/en/) v10.0+

-SASS is used to help the CSS development and the JavaScript is run through babel to allow for writing ES6 code.
-This is done using webpack.
-To run the build task you can use the following commands:
+This project uses SASS for CSS development and this is built, along with the JavaScript, using webpack.
+The below npm commands can be used to install the dependencies & run the build tasks:

 ``` bash
 # Install NPM Dependencies